 Skywalker Trampolines belongs to a family of brands focused on providing active products.
 Check us out online!
-We've got assembly videos (for those of you who prefer movies over books), FAQs (so you know you're not the only one who had a question), additional products (including fitness, sports and playground equipment), and most importantly, find us on social media!
+We've got assembly videos (for those of you who prefer movies over books), FAQs (so you know you're not the only one who needs help), additional products (including trampolines, sports, fitness, and playground equipment), and most importantly, find us on social media!
 Because we want to be your friend.
-We'd love to hear from you, friend.
+We'd love to see how you are using our products!